jeff-k/bio-streams/README.md

 Streaming parsers for genomics data

-This is an avant-garde runtime-agnostic API that relies on type inferrence to configure streams of genomic data.
+This is an avant-garde runtime-agnostic API that relies on type inference to configure streams of genomic data.

 ## Features